DeveloppeurPascal/LogNPass4Delphi/README.md

 [Cette page en français.](LISEZMOI.md)

-Log'n Pass is an OTP (one time password) generator.
+[Log'n Pass](https://lognpass.olfsoftware.fr) is an OTP (one time password) generator.
 It generates codes from a key phrase and a random code retrieved online.

 This code repository contains the official client library and an sample program to use Log'n Pass in your Delphi projects as a double authentication or time-limited password login.

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

-## Using this software

-Visit [the Log'n Pass website](https://lognpass.olfsoftware.fr)  to download the compiled version, learn more about how it works, access videos and articles, find out about the different versions available and their features, contact user support...

 ## Talks and conferences